 - Routing a document for publication

 From the healthcare sector to the legal and financial fields, there are many industries in which professionals must adhere to strict regulatory requirements and guidelines.
-Many of the requirements they must follow, center on effective document control.
+Many of the conditions they must follow focus on effective document control.

-Specifically, there should be measures in place to make sure that only authorized users are allowed to access confidential employee and client data.
+Specifically, there should be measures in place to ensure that only authorized users can access confidential employee and client data.
 SharePoint allows users to specify security settings that comply with their specific compliance regulations at every checkpoint.
-You can also set storage and auditing policies, along with actions to take when business records expire.
-This helps your organization maintain compliance, all while controlling and managing business-critical information in an effective manner.
+You can also set storage and auditing policies and actions to take when business records expire.
+This helps your organization maintain compliance, all while controlling and managing business-critical information effectively.

 Even if your business doesn’t revolve around tight compliance measures, it’s still important to place controls on data access within your company.
 SharePoint allows you to set specific permissions that dictate control over the following entities: